bkeepers/bkeepers.github.io/_posts/2015/2015-11-16-carbon-automobiles-bebop-fashion.md

 > Open source is probably one of the most energizing projects our team has been working on.
 > <cite>[Immo Landwerth – Microsoft](http://blogs.msdn.com/b/dotnet/archive/2015/01/28/net-core-open-source-update.aspx)</cite>

 So, what happens next?

-The open sharing of information predates the computer and Internet.
-Let's look at four things that can help us understand where we’ve been and where we are going.
+Fortunately, the open sharing of information predates computers and Internet.

 ## Carbon